shihankanungo/shihankanungo.github.io/india-trip.md

 It again rained today --- Shihan may have been onto something with his “let nature do the work” strategy re. the watering of mama's plants.
 A true visionary!

-Big news: The "silver tube" from MIT arrived!
+Big news: The "silver tube" from MIT arrived in the mail today!

 <center><img src="images/sk-apr-2025.jpg" alt="Alt Text" width="200"></center>